Paul Ruggeri: College

-Elite career
+Senior

 In 2010, Ruggeri was an alternate on the U.S. squad at the World Championships.

-At the 2011 Pan American Games, Ruggeri won gold on high bar and silver on parallel bars.
+At the 2011 Pan American Games, Ruggeri won gold on the horizontal bar and silver on parallel bars.

-At 2012 US Nationals, Ruggeri finished 7th in the all around.
+At the 2012 US Nationals, Ruggeri finished 7th in the all-around.
 A member of the U.S. senior national team, Ruggeri hoped to compete in the 2012 Olympics.
 However, he was not selected.
-He finished 6th in the all around at Olympic Trials.
+He finished 6th in the all-around at Olympic Trials.

 As of March 2013, Ruggeri worked as a gymnastics coach and trained for elite competition.
 In February 2013, Ruggeri competed at the 2013 Winter Cup, where he won silver on vault and horizontal bar.
-In April 2013, he participated in a World Cup competition and won gold on vault and high bar.
+In April 2013, he participated in a World Cup competition and won gold on vault and horizontal bar.
 In recognition, the United States Olympic Committee named him as their male athlete of the month.
 On February 6, 2014, he underwent surgery (meniscectomy) for a meniscus tear in the right knee.
 He was an alternate on the U.S. men's team to the 2014 world championships.

 In February 2015, Ruggeri won the Winter Cup Challenge.
-In addition to placing first in the All Around competition, he placed first in vault and high bar, as well as third on floor exercise.
+In addition to placing first in the all-around competition, he placed first in vault and horizontal bar, and third on floor exercise.
 He has been named to the U.S. Gymnastics senior national team for 2015.

 On July 11, 2015, Ruggeri helped the U.S. Men's Gymnastics team to their first Gold medal in twenty years at the Pan-American Games.

-At the 2015 US Nationals, Ruggeri's notable finishes include placing 8th in the all around, 5th on floor and winning a silver medal on high bar.
-He was then named to the 2015 World Championship Team that competed in Glasgow, Scotland where he placed 9th of Vault, and 5th as a team.
-This squad qualified the United States into the 2016 Olympic Games.
+At the 2015 US Nationals, Ruggeri's notable finishes include placing 8th in the all-around, 5th on the floor, and winning a silver medal on the horizontal bar.
+He was then named to the 2015 World Championship Team that competed in Glasgow, Scotland where he placed 9th in Vault, and 5th as a team.
+This squad qualified the United States for the 2016 Olympic Games.

 Paul was on the scene for three Olympic quads, narrowly missing selection in 2012 and 2016.
-He came closest to selection in 2016 just after winning National Championships, (P&G Championships) on the horizontal bar, taking second on vault and third on the floor exercise.
+He came closest to selection in 2016 just after winning National Championships, (P&G Championships) on the horizontal bar, taking second on the vault, and third on the floor exercise.

-Gymnastics traits

 Ruggeri considers rings and pommel horse his weak events.
 He has vaulted a Yurchenko entry to two different tricks: a half turn and double full off or (without turn) to 2-1/2 twists (Shewfelt).
 His height is 5-8.

-Personal
+Personal life

 Ruggeri studied molecular biology at the University of Illinois, with organic chemistry as his favorite class.
 School was challenging for him because of the difficulty in balancing sports and studies.
 During college, he was targeting becoming a doctor, but (as of 2013) he considered his options open.
 His post-gymnastics plans were to craft a career combining sports and chemistry, perhaps nutrition.

-Ruggeri studied art in high school and enjoys painting, drawing and photography.
-He also likes acrobatic water and snow sports.

-Ruggeri also earned his MBA with a concentration in finance.